AmbrishTripathi6974/GoodSpace.AI_test/README.md

    flutter pub get
    ```

-3. **Set Up Environment Variables : Firebase**:
+3. **Set Up Environment Variables: Firebase**:

-   Install FlutterFire CLI globally if you haven’t yet:
+   1. Install FlutterFire CLI globally if you haven’t yet:
    ```bash
    dart pub global activate flutterfire_cli
    ```

-   Run the FlutterFire configuration command in your Flutter project directory:
+   2. Run the FlutterFire configuration command in your Flutter project directory:
    ```bash
    flutterfire configure
    ```
+   This command will guide you through selecting your Firebase project and platforms (**Android, iOS, web**).
+It will generate firebase_options.dart, which contains your Firebase config.

    Create a `.env` file in the root directory and add the following:
    ```env